Henry VIII

 *To return to exact part of the text referenced by the endnotes below, left-click on the endnote’s numbered link.
 By contrast, the blue scroll-up button at the bottom right of the page returns to the top of the document.

 [1] The formal Latin phrase de casibus comes from a collection of stories by Giovanni Boccaccio, De Casibus Virorum Illustrium“concerning the falls/accidents of illustrious men.”
 A Latin manuscript copy is available to view from the German-based repository MDZ.
+In one form or another, though, the de casibus tradition goes all the way back to classical times.
+What else is Plutarch doing in Parallel Lives, with his side-by-side biographical sketches of famous politicians, rulers and generals?

 [2] Lady Fortune is the medieval equivalent of the Greek goddess Tyche, chance.
 An excellent early medieval treatment is that of Boethius in The Consolation of Philosophy.
 See Book II, Ch.
 2, “Fortune’s Malice.”
 Gutenberg e-text.
 Accessed 9/1/2024.
 See Also this image of Fortune’s Wheel from a French translation of Boccaccio’s De Casibus Virorum Illustrium.
 Wikipedia.
 Accessed 9/1/2024.